KitiliKisinguh/Headspace-Sampling-Device/README.md

 ---

 **File Structure**
-- Fixture design files are found in 3D components folder
+- Fixture design files are found in 3D components folder.
-- Firmware to upload to ESP32 as well as other relevant programs are found in the Code folder
+- Firmware to upload to ESP32 as well as other relevant programs are found in the Code folder.
-- Final Year Report, Poster and Videos are found in the Documents folder
+- Final Year Report, Poster and Videos are found in the Documents folder.
-- Heater-Control-PCB folder conatins KiCad design files for the Heater Control PCB as well as gerber files for production
+- Heater-Control-PCB folder conatins KiCad design files for the Heater Control PCB as well as gerber files for production.
-- Interposer folder contains KiCad design files for the ESP32 interpose board and gerber files for production
+- Interposer folder contains KiCad design files for the ESP32 interpose board and gerber files for production.
-- PWM Control Folder contains KiCad design files for the PWM Controller boards for inductive loads
+- PWM Control Folder contains KiCad design files for the PWM Controller boards for inductive loads.